Sep 18, 2024

 Authorization

 Authorization enforces access privileges, once a user is successfully authenticated.
 It may depend on the user’s identity attributes, such as their role within the organization (like HR or system administrator, for example).
+Organizations increasingly use role-based access control (RBAC), attribute-based access control (ABAC), or policy-based access control (PBAC) to enforce fine-grained authorization.

 What is PAM?

-Privileged access management (PAM) is based on processes and tools that control and govern privileged users' access to sensitive IT resources.
-PAM is used to enforce the principle of least privilege (PoLP), a concept used to ensure that users have access only on a need-to-know basis.
 Privileged users typically have access to sensitive areas of a network, such as databases, development platforms, and finance systems.
 As such, PAM policies typically reflect a user's role in an organization.
 For example, a marketing manager would likely have a different level of access privilege than someone in HR.
-Using a PAM solution balances employee usability with data security.

 Why are IAM and PAM important for organizational security?